Can trust building exercises really help your employees to trust each other?

 - Instruct the faller to stand upright, keep feet together, put hands across chest resting on shoulders and keep body stiff.

-- Instruct the catcher to stand behind the faller by putting one leg in front of the other, extending arms and balancing the body to handle weight.
+- Now, instruct the catcher to stand behind the faller by putting one leg in front of the other, extending arms and balancing the body to handle weight.

-- Now, the faller should slowly lean backward and the catcher must catch him.
+- Then, the faller should slowly lean backward and the catcher must catch him.
 Start with a small fall and then gradually increase the speed.

 - Once finished, switch roles and repeat the activity.